 The original form of EMDR or Eye Movement Desensitization Routine was developed in the late 1980’s.
 It’s a widely used and effective method to resolve trauma.
 Its based on bilateral stimulation – holding a negative or painful memory while simultaneously experiencing a second stimulus.
 The second or bilateral stimulus involves visual, auditory, or tactile stimulation – watching finger or hand movements or lights move left and right, listening to alternating tones, tapping our knees, thighs or arms, or holding small vibrators in our hands.

-EMDR is one of several therapy tools your therapist may recommend.
+EMDR is one of several therapy tools I may recommend.
 It isn’t just for PTSD or trauma.
 It’s also a safe and effective form of treatment for a variety of other problems – anxiety and panic attacks, depression, stress, phobias, sleep problems, complicated grief, addictions, pain relief including phantom limb pain, and self-esteem.

-I’ll ask my client 6 questions about an unpleasant memory of their choosing – a target memory, worst image of that target memory, emotion(s) related to that image, physical sensation(s), negative thought(s) about themselves related to the image, and level of distress they feel when holding the image.
-Their distress level must be between 3 and 8 on a scale of 1-10 for EMDR to be effective.
+In the original form of EMDR I’ll ask you 6 questions about an unpleasant memory of your choosing – a target memory, worst image of that target memory, emotion(s) related to that image, physical sensations, negative thought(s) about yourself related to the image, and level of distress you feel when holding the image.
+Your distress level must be 6 or above on a scale of 1-10 for EMDR to be effective.
 We’ll then do several 1 to 3-minute sets of bilateral stimulation, examining any other thoughts that come up in each set.
-We’ll repeat the process until my client’s distress level with that memory drops to 0-1 and they have no physical sensations.
+We’ll repeat the process until your distress level with that memory drops to 0-1 and you have no physical sensations.